keeganpaleshi/RMTest/README.md

 - `emg_left` evaluations are wrapped in `np.errstate` and passed through `np.nan_to_num` for stability so that NaN or infinite values never reach `curve_fit`.

+#### Energy resolution and priors

+- `float_sigma_E` – when `true`, allow the common detector energy resolution parameter `sigma_E` to float instead of freezing it to the calibration result.
+- `sigma_E_prior_source` – either `"calibration"` or a numeric
+  two-tuple.  `"calibration"` applies the calibration value and its one-sigma uncertainty as a Gaussian prior so the spectrum fit can respond to the data without drifting toward unphysical widths unless strongly supported.
+A numeric tuple supplies `[mean, sigma]` directly.

+This fixes the old behavior where the model curve didn't sit on top of the data peak.

 Example snippet: